Fancy a trip of a lifetime tour? Landing on a glacier by helicopter in Juneau, Alaska was a tour of a lifetime.

 - Language: American English

 - Recommendations: Bring just what you need as there is no space in the helicopter.
-I just brought my small wallet and iPhone.
+I just brought my small wallet and my iPhone.

 What Did I Wear?